Skip to main content

 Exporting a Query to a .CSV File

-You can export queries to a .CSV file for use in reports or analysis outside of Lucidum.
+From the Query button, you can export queries to a .CSV file for use in reports or analysis outside of Lucidum.

 To do this: